Using Azure Site Recovery to Survive Data Disaster.

 - Do you have a protocol in place for updates and testing?

-- How much depends upon human intervention?
+- How much depends on human intervention?

 Evaluate Your Cloud Solution Options